OpenDataDSL/website/blog/2023-02-21-matrixP17/index.md

   </div>
   <div className="column">
   <h2>Do you know how COVID-19 affected your industry?</h2>
-    In this blog, I show you how to use OpenDataDSL matrices and Excel to analyse 17 Industry Portfolios for 2 time-frames: pre COVID-19 and during COVID-19.
+    In this blog, we show you how to use OpenDataDSL matrices and Excel to analyse 17 Industry Portfolios for 2 time-frames: pre COVID-19 and during COVID-19.
   </div>
 </div>